ambethia/Sublime-Loom/README.md

 ## Pull Requests Welcome!

 There's lots to be done.
+Changes to the `tmLanguage` file are made through the JSON file via [AAAPackageDec](https://bitbucket.org/guillermooo/aaapackagedev)